openlab-at-city-tech/openlab/wp-content/plugins/blog2social/readme.txt

 == Screenshots ==
+1. Automatically share your new and updated blog posts on social media.
+2. Set the function to automatically post from your blog to social media to suit your needs.
+3. Set which information from your blog posts should be used in your social media posts.
+4. Keep track of your shared posts and scheduling plan with the Social Media Calendar.
-1. Schedule uniquely tailored posts for different dates and times to maximize engagement.
+5. Schedule uniquely tailored posts for different dates and times to maximize engagement.
-2. Schedule posts recurrently.
+6. Schedule posts recurrently.
 Select the duration in weeks, months or create your own repeated scheduling.
-3. Blog2Social automatically adds Open Graph and Twitter Card tags to your blog posts to optimize your blog posts shareability on social networks.
+7. Blog2Social automatically adds Open Graph tags to your blog posts to optimize your blog posts shareability on social networks.
-4. Define and save your own time settings for each connected profile, page or group.
-5. Automatically share your new and updated blog posts on social media.
-6. Share and schedule relevant third-party content.
-7. Keep track of your shared posts and scheduling plan with the Social Media Calendar.
+8. Connect to a variety of accounts on over 20 social networks and set your best times to post.

 == Changelog ==
+= 8.4.7 =
+Usability Optimization
+= 8.4.6 =
+Usability Optimization
+= 8.4.5 =
+Usability Optimization
+= 8.4.4 =
+Bugfix: post add/update nonce verification
+= 8.4.3 =
+Usability Optimization
+= 8.4.2 =
+Usability Optimization
+= 8.4.1 =
+Usability Optimization
+= 8.4.0 =
+TikTok Photo Intergation
+= 8.3.3 =
+Usability Optimization
+= 8.3.2 =
+Usability Optimization
+= 8.3.1 =
+Usability Optimization
+= 8.3.0 =
+Network Band Intergation
+= 8.2.0 =
+Network X conversion
 = 8.1.2 =
 Usability Optimization
 = 8.1.1 =